Categoricity for an inferential $\omega$-logic and in $L_{\omega_1,\omega}$: Conclusion.

 \section{Conclusion.}

 We studied in this paper two main notions of categoricity: the categoricity of a logical calculus and the categoricity of a first-order theory formalized in it.
 Each logical calculus was considered as an inferential logical system with natural deduction rules.
-By results of Carnap and Garson, the standard axiomatic and natural deduction calculi for classical propositional and first-order logic are known to be non-categorical, i.e. they allow non-standard admissible valuations that provide most of the logical connectives and quantifiers with non-standard truth-conditions.
-In addition, no first-order theory with an infinite model is categorical.
+By results of Carnap, the standard axiomatic and natural deduction calculi for classical propositional and first-order logic are known to be non-categorical, i.e. they allow non-standard admissible valuations that provide some of the logical connectives and quantifiers with non-standard truth-conditions.

 Our solution for obtaining a categorical formalization of the first-order quantifiers was to introduce a new form of a well-known infinitary $\omega$-rule of inference, the $I-\omega$-rule.
 With the $I-\omega$-rule we obtained a categorical formalization of the first-order universal quantifier and, at the same time, we proved that all first-order theories that have an algebraically prime model in which all elements are named by constants are categorical when formalized in the inferential $I-\omega$-logic.
-Likewise, we proved in the two-sorted generalized $\omega$-logic that each complete $L_{\omega_1,\omega}$ sentence defines the same class of structures as a corresponding first-order theory with the $G-\omega$-rule.
+Similar, we proved in the two-sorted generalized $\omega$-logic that each complete $L_{\omega_1,\omega}$ sentence defines the same class of structures as a corresponding first-order theory with the $G-\omega$-rule.
 Moreover, we proved (Corollary~\ref{coupdegras}) that a sentence $\phi$ of $L_{\omega_1,\omega}$ (and so the associated (Theorem~\ref{omegaruleatomic2}) theory in $G-\omega$-logic) is categorical just if the countable model of $\phi$ has no proper isomorphic extension modeling $\phi$.
+As the extended logics satisfy the downward L\"{o}wenheim Skolem theorem, all the categorical structures are countable.

-Finally, we argued in the last two sections that these mathematical results answer the doxological challenge and the circularity argument raised by Button and Walsh \cite{ButtonWalshbook}.
-In particular, we argued that the doxological challenge is generated by conflating the structure and naive set theoretic frameworks described in Section~\ref{carling}.
-Likewise, we argued that the circularity argument does not apply to the proofs of the categoricity theorems in our $\omega$-logics since our $\omega$-rules do not presuppose arithmetical concepts that were in need of determinacy by a categoricity result.
+In the sequel, \cite{BaldwinBrincusII}, we address the doxological challenge and circularity objections to `first order' axiomatizations of arithmetic posed by \cite{ButtonWalshbook}.